News from your District 4 Commissioner

 678-513-5884 | email@example.com

-Cindy is the mother of two children, Megan Mills Bottoms and Courtney Mills, and the proud grandmother of Brooklyn and Charlie Bottoms.
-She is an active member of Oak Grove Baptist Church, where she teaches Sunday school and youth bible study and serves as the director of the Oak Grove Opry.
+Cindy is the mother of two children, Megan Mills Bottoms and Courtney Mills Moore, and the proud grandmother of Brooklyn, Charlie, Maddox, Leana and Brynn.
+She is an active member of Oak Grove Baptist Church where she teaches Sunday school.